-Most backend developers and those working on the backend team have formal training in one way or another.
-AKA a computer science (CS) degree.
+Most back-end developers have formal training in one way or another including a computer science (CS) degree.

-Compared to front-end developers, back-end developers may have to do more abstraction.
+Back-end developers may have to do more abstraction than front-end developers.
 They could be data mining, writing abstract algorithms, and so forth.
-That's why a formal CS degree comes in handy.
+That's why a formal CS degree is important.

-Nevertheless, if you're beyond your college years, there are both in-person courses (or boot camps) and online options available to prepare you for a career in backend development.
+Nevertheless, if you're beyond your college years, there are both in-person courses (or boot camps) as well as online options available to prepare you for a career in back-end development.

 In-person boot camps/courses aren't cheap.
 But they are more affordable than a formal CS degree.
 (Plus, unlike online classes, you have the luxury of being able to interact with peers and an instructor.)

-It is not as easy to find backend-only online courses.
-Most teach full stack -- so both the front and backend.
+It is not as easy to find back-end-only online courses.
+Most teach full-stack, which is both the front and back-end.
 Nonetheless, here are some online course options to consider:

-- Udemy has a variety of online course options, including backend development (make sure to read the reviews on Udemy before signing up)
+- Udemy has a variety of online course options, including back-end development.
+Be sure to read the reviews on the Udemy course before enrolling.

-In the end, backend developers play a critical role in web development teams.
-They are responsible for handling data storage and ensuring content gets delivered to the front end.
+Back-end developers play a critical role on web development teams and are responsible for handling data storage and ensuring content gets delivered to the front-end.